nimf/combox/CHRONICLE.md

 Since we will have threaded comments, I created CommentsTree and CommentNode components.
 CommentNode will render a comment itself.
 CommentsTree will render all comments for some parent comment (or root comments).
 It will render each comment as CommentNode with CommentsTree for a comment as a child.

+_October 31, 2017_

+Great, now we see comments when page loads.
+But we don't see our newly added comment or comments from other users added after page is loaded.
+Let's fix that - we will broadcast new comments to all connected users.

+I reconsidered JSON rendering of comments.
+If they will be more like we require them to be in redux store, we will have less transformation code.

+We will push new comment to the connection posting it and to other connections differently, because we need to show our own comment immediately and other comments only as a hint like '1 new comment'.
+So we push new comment in the reply to a `post_comment` event and broadcast it to all other connections as `new_comment` event.

+I have also added scrolling to and comment highlighting after posting.